 Chester County Intermediate Unit

-Chester County Intermediate Unit (CCIU) is in Downtowning with additional locations in Coatesville, Phoenixville, and West Grove.
-The CCIU Practical Nursing Program is a post-secondary program that prepares a student to take and pass the National Council Licensure Examination for Licensed Practical/Vocational Nurses (NCLEX-PN).
+Chester County Intermediate Unit (CCIU) is in Downtown with additional locations in Coatesville, Phoenixville, and West Grove.
+The CCIU practical nursing program is a post-secondary program that prepares a student to take and pass the National Council Licensure Examination for Licensed Practical/Vocational Nurses (NCLEX-PN).

 To be admitted to this school, the applicant must pass the ATI TEAS test.
 For more info about the TEAS test, log in as a guest at the CCIU TEAS Preparation Library.